Frequently Asked Questions

 Has anyone returned to Be'eri?

 Despite living without stability or a clear path forward, Be’eri members have taken steps toward successfully coping with trauma and its ramifications.
 One week after October 7, 2023, the Be’eri printing press opened its doors.
 Shortly after, Be’eri Agriculture also returned – despite a minimal available workforce.
 In December 2023, a task force of young residents returned to Be’eri, reclaiming management of the Kibbutz.
-Today, over 100 residents live in Be’eri – though it is still an active war zone and not advised.
+Today, 200 residents live in Be’eri – though it is still an active war zone and not advised.

 Where will the residents of Be'eri live until their homes are rebuilt?